Where to exchange money for Japanese yen

 Tokai in the Kansai region (Osaka and Kyoto).

-Exchange yen at airports in Japan
+Exchanging yen at Japanese airports

 Tokyo Haneda,

-Tokyo Narita,
+Tokyo Narita, and

 Tokyo Narita and